anon-blue/anon.blue/README.txt

                                     dont know if that was ironic or not oh rhthe n your welcome i feel you should spacebabehind is ok t

-            i guess so whats up america not me im still awake AMERGIBA   where y ou at                            I'mthere. yes I think you know.
+            i guess so whats up america not me im still awake AMERGIBA IS W)-0KE RN                               I'mthere. yes I think you know.
 Of course.
 Of c ourse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
 No?here-no Can't danceFrom Fran ce?  - Yes it's true We I would like to Wich name??I can try.
 The name is perfec